Wolsten/ARTE/readme.md

 ## Writing your own plugins

-Plugins reside in the directory `src/plugins/` and are written as ES6 modules.
-Each plugin is expose as a button object with a set of mandaotry and optional properties.
+Plugins reside in the `src/plugins/` folder and are written as ES6 modules.
+Each plugin exports one or more button objects, each with a set of mandatory and optional attributes.
 Additionally, a plugin may have additional module wide methods that require custom implementation.
 For example, referring to the html example earlier you will see a line:

 ```
 ARTE.Mentions.setup(['David','William', 'Jenny','Sally', 'Sarah', 'Susan','Brian'])
 ```

-and this demonstrate specific setup which cannot be abstracted with a common interface.
-In theory a plugin could have as many of these custom methods as you like but in prctice it would be better to minimise the number and ideally follow the pattern here with a single setup function, which can of course take any required parameters specific to the plugin.
+which demonstrate specific setup that cannot be abstracted with a common interface.
+In theory a plugin could have as many of these custom methods as you like but in practice it would be better to minimise the number and ideally follow the pattern here with a single setup function, which can of course take any required parameters specific to the plugin.

-Each plugin must export at least one button instance.
-For example, referring to `src/plugins/blocks.js` we see a number of buttons decalred, including the following:
+For example, referring to `src/plugins/blocks.js` we see a number of buttons declared, including the following:

 ```
 const options = {setState}
 export const H1 = new ToolbarButton( 'block', 'H1', 'Heading 1', Icons.h1, click, options )
 ```

-Here the button `H1` is created as an instance of ther ToolbarButton class and takes the following parameters (refer to the `src/ToolbarButton.js` source file):
+Here the button `H1` is created as an instance of the `ToolbarButton` class and takes the following parameters (refer to `src/ToolbarButton.js`):

 | Parameter | Type | Description |
 |-----------|------|-------------|